-- Please complete the 'Container Request Form' as shown on the next page.
-The form is also found in Appendix C: Forms.
+- 1. Please complete the 'Container Request Form' as shown on the next page.
+The form is also found in Appendix B: Forms.
 Please keep this form blank and photocopy as needed.
 Please request any supplies needed at this time using this form. - 2.
-Please fax the completed form to Product Care at 1-604-592-2982. - When Product Care has processed your request, the form will be returned to you with the AUTHORIZATION number completed in the upper right hand corner.
+Please fax the completed form to PCA at 1-604-592-2982.